-Junior forward Mike Collins had three assists for the Warriors
+Junior forward Mike Collins hands out three assists for Warriors

 NO. ANDOVER, Mass. - Two three goal periods propel the Warriors to the 6-3 victory over the Vermont Catamounts on Friday night in front of 2,284 fans on opening night at Lawler Arena.
 Junior Rhett Bly (Regina, SK) led the way for the Warriors with one goal and two assists in the victory.

 Merrimack (2-3-0, 1-1-0 HEA) will return to action tomorrow night as they will take on the Vermont Catamounts at Lawler arena to wrap up their weekend series.
 Puck drop is set for 7:00 p.m.

 Merrimack recorded three goals in the second period as Connor Toomey (Billerica, Mass.) opened up the scoring for the Warriors on the two-man advantage midway through the period.
 Toomey received a great pass from line mate Mike Collins (Boston, Mass.) and batted it out of the air beating a sprawling Brody Hoffman.
 Brendan Ellis (Kelowna, BC) also picked up his first of two assists on the Toomey goal.
 Bly picked up his second goal of the season to tie the score at two with the assists going to Sean Robertson (Cobble Hill, BC), his first career assist, and Collins.

 Vinny Scotti (Vineland, NJ) buried his first collegiate goal with just over 22 seconds remaining in the second period to give Merrimack the 3-2 advantage heading into intermission.
 Leading scorer, Josh Myers (Colorado Springs, CO) made a diving pass to a wide open Scotti after Ellis kept the puck in at the point to pick up the assists on the goal.